martignoni/hugo-notice/README.md

 Thanks to
 - [Geraldo Ribeiro](https://github.com/geraldolsribeiro) for the Portuguese localization.
 - [thatrocketx](https://github.com/thatrocketx) for the Italian localization.
+- [casaqori](https://github.com/casaqori) for the Spanish localization.
 - [理头张](https://github.com/qidongz) for the Chinese localization.
 - [Алексей Корнеев](https://github.com/korney4eg) for the Russian localization.
 - [Ahmad Al Maaz](https://github.com/Music47ell) for the Turkish and Arabic localizations.
+- [Rafal S.](https://github.com/sulik76) for the Polish localization.